Paola Barbarino, Chief Executive Officer

 Michael Lefevre, General Manager

-Michael is in charge of ADI’s finance, IT systems, projects, personnel and governance including financial reporting and planning.
+Michael is in charge of ADI’s IT systems, projects, personnel and governance.

 Before joining ADI part time in 1998, Michael gained a degree in Maths and Computer Science from the University of Sussex and worked in roles in IT support, data analysis and financial administration.
 Michael has worked across a number of areas as ADI’s team has grown and changed over the years.